 When can cEEG monitoring be helpful in the ICU setting?

 The goal of neuromonitoring is to identify secondary brain injury as early as possible and prevent permanent injury by triggering timely interventions.
 Ideally, such monitoring should be highly sensitive and specific, noninvasive, widely available and relatively inexpensive, pose no risks to patients, have high inter- and intra-rater reliability, and have good temporal and spatial resolution.
 Limitations of cEEG monitoring include high cost, vulnerability to artifact and medications, poor spatial resolution, and poor inter- and intra-rater reliability.
-On the other hand, it is noninvasive (as long as it is limited to surface EEG monitoring), has great temporal resolution, and ...
+On the other hand, it is noninvasive (as long as it is limited to surface EEG monitoring), has great temporal resolution, and allows assessment of ...